junesirius/junesirius.github.io/_posts/Supernatural/2025-05-22-SPN-When-Dean-finally-goes-to-the-sea.md

 "Not sure I have one of those," Dean says.
 He does try to think, but he comes up with nothing.

 It's like that time when the Four Horsemen rose from Hell and Famine hit the town.
 Everyone wanted something, Sam for demon blood, Cas -- and Jimmy -- for red meat.
 And Dean -- Dean just found his chest empty.
-He couldn't think of anything he really wanted then, and he finds himself not want anything at all now.
+He couldn't think of anything he really wanted then, and he finds himself not wanting anything at all now.
 What did Famine say the reason was?

 He thinks about the burgers Cas chewed and swallowed.
-The crumpled paper wrappers in his hand.
+The crumpled paper wrappers in his hands.

 "Didn't you use to say you wanted to go all these places when we retire?
 Las Vegas, Hawaii, go to the beach, open a B&B?"
 Sam recalls the old memories, a look of nostalgia on his face.
 "When we were knee-deep in one of those world-ending events, you told me that, remember?"

 "Yeah, I remember."
-Dean takes another sip at the beer, finding it's empty already.
+Dean takes another sip of the beer, finding it's empty already.
 He didn't notice when he finished it.

 "Go somewhere then, do something.
 Just, don't be alone."
 Sam tells him before leaving.